IBMDataScience/clickers/README.md

 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/see-quality.png)

-+ Connect a Table Node (under Output operations) to the train model.
++ Connect a Table mode (under Output operations) to the train model.
 Right click and RUN.
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/run-predictions.png)

 + To see the predictions of the class field, on the top right under the rounded pointing down arrow double click the most recent Table report .